Dekkonot/bitbuffer/docs/index.md

 Data written with the BitBuffer is big-endian.
 It follows the IEEE-754 format for floating points.
 Signed integers are stored using two's complements, as you would expect.
 By default, strings are written and read by prefixing the length as an unsigned 24-bit integer.

-There are a variety of tests that can be run in the [tests folder](https://github.com/dekkonot/bitbuffer/tree/master/src/vanilla/tests) to verify the functionality of the module.
-They expect a file named `bitbuffer.lua` that contains the main module.
+There are a variety of tests that can be run in the [tests folder](https://github.com/Dekkonot/bitbuffer/tree/main/tests/common-spec) to verify the functionality of the module.
+There are convenient scripts to run them in the repository.